Back to overview

 QWE can be completed overseas, as well as in England and Wales – as long as it meets the requirements set out in the Statement of Solicitor Competence.

-Find out more about qualifying as a solicitor in England and Wales if you’re an international student in this Oracle.
+Find out more about how to qualify as a solicitor in England and Wales as an international student

 Click to go back to the FAQ list.